Dr. Anne R. LarsenRetired Faculty

-Anne Larsen grew up overseas.
-Born in Lahore, Pakistan, she moved at the age of seven to Paris, where she lived for 10 years.
-She studied at a French primary school, at the Lycée de Sèvres and finally at Clarendon School in North Wales.
+Dr. Anne R. Larsen grew up overseas.
+Born in Lahore, Pakistan, she moved to Paris at the age of seven where she lived for 10 years, studying at a French primary school, at the Lycée de Sèvres, and finally at Clarendon School in North Wales.
 After teaching over a decade at Colgate University and the University of Tulsa, she came to Hope College where she taught French from 1984 to 2016.
 She was awarded two year-long NEH Fellowships for College Teachers, and the first Endowed Lavern ’39 and Betty DePree ’41 Van Kley Chair in 2011.

-Anne's field of research includes the literary writings and the intellectual history, biography and education of European Renaissance and 17th-century women, particularly in France.
+Professor Larsen’s main field of research is the literary writings and the intellectual history, biography and education of European Renaissance and seventeenth-century women, particularly in France.

 - Ph.D., Columbia University